 Graduate Paper of The Year

 During the spring semester, the department presents an award for the Graduate Paper of the Year.
-This competition is open to all Justice Studies and Forensic Science Majors.
-Please see our website for the announcement in August 2012.
+This competition is open to all Justice Studies graduate students.
+Please see our website for further information.

 SJSU Resources